 “Spouses can give all kinds of excuses as to why they can’t date each other after marrying.
 ‘We can’t afford a babysitter, and we can’t afford to go to dinner once a week.’
 It’s easy to conclude that if you can’t go out often, you may as well not go out at all.
 But once a month is better than never.
 Look for creative ways around your tight budget.
 For instance, choose one night a week to get the kids in bed early, put a pizza in the oven, and enjoy an after-dinner bath together.
 Ask the church youth director to organize a free babysitting service project for students.
 Pick up dinner at a fast-food restaurant and head to the local park.
 Time together doesn’t have to be expensive.”
 (Mitch Temple, an author of the book, The First Five Years of Marriage)

-♥ Take turns being the one in charge of planning each date night.
+♥ Take turns being the one in charge of planning your marriage dates.

 Here’s what Joe and Amberly Lambert say about this guideline: